simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/gettxoutsetinfo.md

 - n: "→<br>`bytes_serialized`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "The size of the serialized UTXO set in bytes; not counting overhead, this is the size of the `chainstate` directory in the Bitcoin Core configuration directory"
+  d: "The size of the serialized UTXO set in bytes; not counting overhead, this is the size of the `chainstate` directory in the Bitcoin Cash Node configuration directory"

 - n: "→<br>`hash_serialized`"
   t: "string (hex)"